One (very real) husband

 Good thing Oliver is such perfect husband material.

-Homophobia (challenged), internalised homophobia (challenged), bigoted language spoken by a minor character (presented very much as a bad thing), mentions of past emotional parental neglect, death of a parent (heart attack; happens off page), grief, on-page funeral service.
+Homophobia (challenged), internalised homophobia (challenged), bigoted language spoken by a minor character (presented very much as a bad thing), references (though not graphic) to an eating disorder, mentions of past emotional parental neglect, death of a parent (heart attack; happens off page), grief, on-page funeral service.

 Praise for Husband Material